 Don't forget sunglasses.
 Look for those that block both types of UV radiation — UVA and UVB rays.

-- Teamwork.
-At Mayo Clinic, dermatologists, oncologists, pathologists, general surgeons, and plastic and reconstructive surgeons form a team to care for people with melanoma.
+- Collaboration.
+At Mayo Clinic, dermatologists, oncologists, pediatric oncologists, pathologists, general surgeons, and plastic and reconstructive surgeons form a multidisciplinary team to provide whole-person care for those with melanoma.
 Other professionals are included as needed.

 - Expert diagnosis.
 Mayo Clinic's surgical pathologists and dermatopathologists are respected for their expertise in identifying melanoma stage, depth and severity, which is critical for selecting the most appropriate treatment combination.